-A total of 10 meetings of the Board of Directors were held in 2021.
+A total of 6 meetings of the Board of Directors were held in 2022.
 The attendance of directors was as follows:

-Title Name Actual attendance By proxy Actual attendance rate (%) Remarks Chairman CHEN, GUAN-HONG 10 0 100% 2021.07.15 Elected as new Chairman Director CHEN, CHIEN-JUNG 10 0 100% Continue in office Director LI, YING-ZHEN 10 0 100% Continue in office Director XIE, TENG-LONG 10 0 100% Continue in office Independent Director CHEN, GUAN-LIANG 10 0 100% Continue in office Independent Director FANG, ZHI-MIN 10 0 100% Continue in office Independent Director LI, WEN-BAR 10 0 100% Continue in office
+11 total of 6 meetings of the Board of Birectors were note in 2022.
+The attendance of directors was as follows.
+Title Name Actual attendance By proxy Actual attendance rate (%) Remarks Chairman CHEN, GUAN-HONG 6 0 100% Continue in office Director CHEN, CHIEN-JUNG 6 0 100% Continue in office Director LI, YING-ZHEN 6 0 100% Continue in office Director XIE, TENG-LONG 6 0 100% Continue in office Independent Director CHEN, GUAN-LIANG 6 0 100% Continue in office Independent Director FANG, ZHI-MIN 6 0 100% Continue in office Independent Director LI, WEN-BAR 6 0 100% Continue in office